 Calligra allows you to read DOCX and DOX formats but you cannot edit them.
 This can cause difficulties if your contacts send you Microsoft Office documents, so ask them to use a different format such as ODT (Open Document Text) instead.

 OfficeSuite is an application that was developed by MobiSystems and is available for Android, iOS and Windows.
-Devices that are made by Amazon, Toshiba, Sony and Alcatel come with OfficeSuite pre-installed.
-The Android app has been named amongst the top applications for business.
+Devices that are made by Amazon, Toshiba, Sony and Alcatel often come with OfficeSuite pre-installed.
+The Android app has been named among the top applications for business.

 You can synchronize between devices using your OfficeSuite account and only one license is needed for all your devices.